rozx/kindlelight/README.md

 a light novel site for kindle.
 source: wenku8.

+## V0.1a
++ Bugs fixed.
++ Now it is able to download images to local.

 ## V0.1
 + Fixed lot's of bugs.
 + Now able to get images.